KNtronov/code-challenge-make-space/README.md

 # Make Space Code Challenge

-This is a code challenge submission for
+This is a sample project based on this code challenge

 https://www.geektrust.com/coding/detailed/make-space